What to see and do in Mendoza: tourism, wine, and nature

 Horcones Lagoon Viewpoint

-Admission to Aconcagua Provincial Park in 2025 costs $ 5,000 pesos per person residing in Argentina.
-It must be purchased in advance of arriving at the park, thus speeding up the time to enter with the tour.
-In any case, I recommend confirming the updated price at the official website of Aconcagua Park
+Admission to Aconcagua Provincial Park in 2025 costs $5,000 pesos per person residing in Argentina.
+You must purchase your ticket in advance of arriving at the park to speed up your time to enter with the tour.
+However, I recommend checking the updated price on the official Aconcagua Park website

-Cristo Redentor en el limite entre Chile y Argentina
+En el Cristo Redentor, limite entre Chile y Argentina - Mendoza

-Christ the Redeemer on the border between Chile and Argentina
+At Christ the Redeemer, on the border between Chile and Argentina – Mendoza

 Cuesta de ripio para ascender al Cristo Redentor